-Business partnership disputes can cost the involved parties a pretty penny.
+Business partnership disputes can cost the involved parties a pretty penny, so resolving a dispute is always something that both parties try to do first of all.
 Not only are there lawyer consultation fees, but the time that should be used running operations is instead wasted on solving the dispute.
 Here are three tips that will help business partners avoid a messy partnership dispute down the road.

 - Involved parties should hire a civil litigation attorney to help draft a partnership agreement.

 When two or more people go into business together, all parties feel like they can trust one another.
 This trust leads to the skipping of important preventative measures like drafting a formal partnership agreement.
 They’ll instead shake hands and go the verbal agreement route.
 The problem is that when a dispute arises between the parties, this verbal agreement is no longer a good idea.
 What may have been said between the parties changed over the process, or each of the parties remembers the agreement differently.

 Therefore, a business partnership should work with an experienced attorney to craft a formal, written partnership agreement.
 It will ensure each party has their proverbial I’s dotted and T’s crossed.
 It helps to make clear the business’ structure and what each party expects in the partnership.
 It also helps to make any disputes that arise easier to handle because there are contractual steps that each party will take to resolve the issue(s).
 Each of the parties is advised to consult their separate attorneys so they can review the partnership agreement to make sure that it is fair and balanced for everyone involved.

 - Review the partnership agreement’s dispute resolution process with all involved parties (including shareholders).